dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 Create a basic Galaxy workflow
 ------------------------------

-Unlike WDL and CWL, Galaxy workflows are currently created and modified from the Galaxy workflow editor (GUI), instead of a text editor.
+Unlike other workflow languages such as WDL and CWL, Galaxy workflows are currently created and modified from the Galaxy workflow editor (GUI), instead of a text editor.

 If you would like to create and run your own workflow in Galaxy, here  is a tutorial for `Creating, Editing, Importing Galaxy Workflows <https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/workflow-editor/tutorial.html>`__ from the Galaxy Training Network.

 In addition, the Galaxy Intergalactic Workflow Commission (IWC) team has an excellent tutorial for creating best practices workflows for IWC `here <https://github.com/galaxyproject/iwc/blob/main/workflows/README.md>`__.
-Although somewhat specific to the IWC directory structure, it discusses how to add the correct metadata, generate tests, and lint your workflow.
+It discusses how to add the correct metadata, generate tests, and lint your workflow.
 It also shows how you can generate a ``.dockstore.yml`` using the `Planemo <https://planemo.readthedocs.io/en/latest/index.html>`__ command-line utilities.

 Export the workflow to a file
 -----------------------------